 - Who holds the baby first

-- Whether or not you want to adoptive family to be in the room
+- Whether or not you want to have the adoptive family in the room

 - How to manage your medical costs

-After giving birth, birth mothers typically have to wait at least 48-72 hours before signing the adoption paperwork (depending on the state law).
-Your adoption attorney and specialist will guide you through every legal process to make sure that you understand your rights before signing the consent form.
+After giving birth, birth mothers typically have to wait at least 24-72 hours before signing the adoption paperwork (depending on the state law).
+Your adoption attorney or adoption agency case worker will guide you through every legal process to make sure that you understand your rights before signing the consent form.
 Every state gives a birth mother a period of time that she can change her mind about the placement.
-Your adoption attorney or agency representative provides you with the exact amount of time your state provides you to change your mind and the required procedure for doing so.
+Your adoption attorney or adoption agency representative provides you with the exact amount of time your state provides you to change your mind and the required procedure for doing so.

 There are two ways an adoption placement can take place.
 The first is the adoption agency you select takes custody of the child and places the child with the family you select after you sign the adoption consent forms.
+This is called an adoption agency placement.
 The other way is for you to transfer your parental rights directly to the adoptive family you select without the involvement of an adoption agency.
-This is called an independent or direct placement adoption.
+This is called an independent adoption or direct placement adoption.

 Step 7: Post-Adoption Recovery

 The period of time right after discharge from the hospital is one of emotional and physical recovery.
-Time and space are crucial for healing, while physical recovery takes 1-12 weeks (depending on how the delivery was conducted), post-partum depression can sometimes take over.
-Placing a baby for adoption can add to the feeling of depression but most birth mothers who chose open adoption and select a family they connect with share that they are proud of making the difficult decision of putting up a child for adoption with a family they chose because they know it was a loving and brave decision that changed so many lives for the better.
-You need to constantly remind yourself that you are not alone and there are plenty of counselors, mentors, and support groups available to help.
-Your adoption caseworker can connect with the best resources.
+Time and space are crucial for healing, while physical recovery can take just a few days to a few weeks (depending on how the delivery was conducted), post-partum depression is something we also want to watch for.
+Birth mothers who choose adoption are typically able to receive personalized counseling at no cost to them.
+Most birth mothers who chose open adoption and select an adoptive family they connect with share that they are proud of making the difficult decision of putting up a child for adoption with a family they chose because they know it was a loving and brave decision that changed so many lives for the better.
+You are never alone, so if you need a counselor, mentor, or support group, just ask.
+Your adoption case worker can connect with the best resources.

 Step 8: Staying Connected After Adoption